9 Do’s and Don’ts of Nonprofit Social Media

-With the ability to reach millions of people across the entire world, social media can be an extremely valuable tool for nonprofits to inspire the public to help their causes.
-This only applies, of course, if you’re putting out the right content, using the right channels, targeting the right people, and otherwise doing it right.
-These do’s and don’ts can help ensure you’re on the right track with your nonprofit social media strategy.
+With the ability to reach millions worldwide, social media can be an extremely valuable tool for nonprofits to inspire the public to help their causes.
+This only applies if you're putting out the right content, using the right channels, targeting the right people, and otherwise doing it right.
+These do's and don'ts can help ensure you're on the right track with your nonprofit social media strategy.

 Posting